pulumi/docs/content/tutorials/move-resources-between-stacks/index.md

 It also includes one export that will output the name of the Pulumi random object.

 Given that this example program makes use of the Pulumi Random provider, you will also need to make sure to [install this dependency into your project](https://github.com/pulumi/pulumi-random?tab=readme-ov-file#installing).

-Now run the `pulumi up` command to deploy your resources before moving onto the next steps.
+Once that is installed, run the `pulumi up` command to deploy your resources before moving onto the next steps.

-## Move a resource between stacks
+## Review the `pulumi state move` command

 The `pulumi state move` command works as follows: